Digital Updates – April

 News Media Alliance Joins Others to Recommend Strong Copyright Protections in the U.S.-UK Trade Agreement

-On April 28, the News Media Alliance joined a group of creative-industry organizations to publish comments on the proposed trade agreement between the United States ...
+On April 28, the News Media Alliance joined a group of creative-industry organizations to publish comments on the proposed trade agreement between the United States and the United Kingdom.
+The comments outline the importance of the copyright-intensive industries to the ...
 Read More

 District Court Approves $5 Billion Settlement for Facebook’s Privacy Violations